haandol/croca/README.md

 ## OriginStack

-OriginStack must be deployed on the origin account having repositories to replicate to other accounts
+OriginStack must be `deployed on the origin account` where repositories are placed to which replicate to other accounts

 ### Setup config

-Edit [**lib/interfaces/config.ts**](infra/lib/interfaces/config.ts) and fill variables under Origin namespace
+Edit [**lib/interfaces/config.ts**](infra/lib/interfaces/config.ts) and fill variables under `Origin` namespace

 ```bash
 $ vim lib/interfaces/config.ts
 ```

-Here is an example of the configuration for origin
+Here is an full example of the configuration for Origin

 ```javascript
 export namespace Origin {